 The investigators’ summary: wearing compression garments improves muscle metabolism and promotes a more rapid recovery after athletic exertion**.
 As part of a high-compliance compression therapy, which can be achieved with the use of patient-friendly garments, such as medi compression stockings, patients with venous disease profit from the known effects: the spontaneous improvement of symptoms and the prevention of a progressive course of the venous disease.

 Medical compression garments from mediOne special feature of medi medical compression stockings is that they don't look like medical aids.
 They are fashionable and look like department store nylons thanks to a large selection of standard and trend colors for every fashion season.
-Furthermore, there is an attractive selection of chic top bands for thigh-length stockings, too.
+There is also an attractive selection of chic top bands for thigh-length stockings.

 Thanks to Clima Comfort technology, sweaty legs are a thing of the past, because the stocking transports moisture away to the outside of the garment, making it a useful addition to any summer wardrobe.